flyve-mdm/glpi-plugin/CONTRIBUTING.md

     git rebase develop -i
     git push -f
     ```
-* Remove the WIP label.
+:warning:
+**Remove the WIP label:** When a PR is ready for review, remove the prefix WIP in the PR title.

 # 5. <a name="5"></a> What to do next?